zufallsgenerator/pystringformat/README.md

 See http://docs.python.org/2/library/string.html for documentation

 Supported codes:
 * s  - string
 * c  - char from integer
 * d  - decimal
 * o  - octal
 * x  - hex
 * X  - uppercase hex
 * b  - binary
 * f  - fixed point
 * F  - same as f
 * %  - multiply by 100, and show with fixed 'f' format precision

-## Know and deliberate differences from Python:
+## Known and deliberate differences from Python:
 * Without width or format specifiers, all objects are coerced to string by default.
 * Boolean can be formatted with 's' code, and is also by default.
 In the Python implementation, it depends on the formatting string (not only the code)
 * The 'f' code will at some point switch to exponential representation